-- Windor Road to Linden Drive/I90: 1.5 miles.
+- Windsor Road to Linden Drive/I90: 1.5 miles.
 An interesting section through a golf course.
 Linden Drive access is privately owned by the golf course.

 - Hwy 19 to Cherokee Park: 4.5 miles including 1.8 miles of lake paddling.
-Historically has had jam issues but it might have had clean-up work.
+There are too many logjams downstream of Hwy 19 to recommend that as a put-in.

 - Cherokee Park to Tenney Park (aka Lake Mendota): 7.6 miles.
 A nice lake but really too big and exposed for most paddlers.